Football: Liverpool beaten again as Chelsea ease into FA Cup quarter-finals

 The Brazilian was gifted possession again just outside the Liverpool box and this time Adrian could only turn his powerful drive into the bottom corner.

-The hosts needed Kepa to show why they spent £72 million (US$92 million) on him just over 18 months ago as he made three reaction saves in a matter of seconds to deny Mane, Divock Origi and Takumi Minamino what seemed a certain equaliser.
+At the other end, Kepa Arrizabalaga, who had been dropped for the previous five games, showed why Chelsea spent £72 million (US$92 million) on him just over 18 months ago as he made three reaction saves in a matter of seconds to deny Mane, Divock Origi and Takumi Minamino what seemed a certain equaliser.

 Chelsea then lost Mateo Kovacic and Willian to injury either side of half-time to further deplete Lampard's midfield options.